opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `ARGV`

-**ARGV [&OPTIONAL, n]**

-Access command line arguments.
+**Access command line arguments.**

+**(ARGV  &OPTIONAL n)**

 When n is provided return nth argument as String, when not -- return list of command line arguments.
 If n is out of range return NIL.

 **builtin function** defined at  **class io.opsit.explang.Funcs$ARGV**